LukeASB/HabitsApp/frontend/README.md

-# DoHabitsAPI
+# DoHabitsApp

 ## Description
-DoHabitsAPI controls the backend operations for the DoHabitsApp.
+DoHabitsApp frontend - controls the UI layer.

 ## Endpoints ( see /backend/api.md for more details)
 ### User Endpoints